AmpersandTarski/documentation/tutorial/rap3.md

 ## Making your first Ampersand script

-When you click on the blue plus-sign on the right side in the menu bar in your screen, you get to make a new script.
-It opens an editor screen in which you can type your very first Ampersand script.
+When you click on the blue plus-sign on the top-right side in the menu bar in your screen, you can make a new script.
+Clicking this opens an editor screen in which you can type your very first Ampersand script.

 ![](/assets/Schermafdruk 2017-10-06 15.52.13.png)